A. P. Tureaud

-Alexander Pierre "A. P." Tureaud Sr. (February 26, 1899 – January 22, 1972) was an American attorney who headed the legal team for the New Orleans chapter of the NAACP during the Civil Rights Movement.
+Alexander Pierre Tureaud Sr. (February 26, 1899 – January 22, 1972) was an American attorney who headed the legal team for the New Orleans chapter of the NAACP during the Civil Rights Movement.
 With the assistance of Thurgood Marshall and Robert Carter from the NAACP Legal Defense and Educational Fund, A. P. Tureaud filed the lawsuit that successfully ended the system of Jim Crow segregation in New Orleans.
 That case paved the way for integrating the first two elementary schools in the Deep South.

 Career

 Background

 Jim Crow laws arose directly from a Supreme Court ruling which validated a "states' rights" notion that blacks and whites could be equally well served using separate but equal public facilities.
 With Plessy v.
 Ferguson (163 U.S. 537 (1896)) the United States Supreme Court confirmed the right of state legislatures to enact discriminatory legislation.
 With this authority, civic organizations throughout the American South moved to restrict citizen access and limit citizens from exercising their civil rights based on the basis of their social and economic status, and on their personal history as descended from a former slave.

 Louis Berry, the civil rights attorney from Alexandria and the first African American admitted to the Louisiana bar since Tureaud himself, had hoped to join Tureaud's law firm in the late 1940s, but Tureaud could not at the time afford to take on another attorney.